mark-casey/KPM/README.md

  - Configure BIOS of all target hosts to boot from the hard disk MAAS will install to, then shut them back down.
  - Add public SSH key to the admin user (or the MAAS user you will be logged in as when deploying) in MAAS interface
  - Enable DHCP and DNS from MAAS on the mgmt interface
- - Start target hosts and choose the "one time boot config/menu" (most hardware has this) to perform a PXE boot on each target host without making permanent changes to the boot order.
+ - Start target hosts and choose the "one time boot config/menu" (most hardware has this) to perform a PXE-boot on each target host without making permanent changes to the boot order.
  - In the MAAS interface, you will "Commission", "Acquire", and then "Deploy" the hosts.
    - Commission: Boot a minimal environment to gather information on hardware and add a 'maas' user for IPMI access which will be auto-filled-in on each host's config page.
    - Acquire: Assign the target hosts to this MAAS user.